Best Time to Inject Retatrutide: Complete Injection Guide

 What to Do If You Inject the Wrong Dose

-If you injected too much: Don't try to induce vomiting or counteract it — retatrutide is not absorbed through the gut.
-Monitor yourself for intensified side effects: nausea, vomiting, dizziness, or heart rate changes.
-Most overdoses are minor and self-limiting.
-If you experience severe or prolonged symptoms, contact a healthcare provider and tell them the dose and timing.
-See our retatrutide side effects guide for what to watch for.
+Injected too much: Do not attempt to counteract it — retatrutide is not absorbed through the gut.
+Monitor for intensified side effects: nausea, vomiting, dizziness, or unusual heart rate changes.
+Most minor overdoses are self-limiting.
+If symptoms are severe or prolonged, contact a healthcare provider with the dose and timing.
+See the retatrutide side effects guide for reference.

 Retatrutide Dosage Overview